 British Council International School Award 2021-2024

-We followed our award up by being nominated as finalists in the national TES teaching awards 2019!
+We followed up our first award up by being nominated as finalists in the national TES teaching awards 2019!

-In August 2018 we were accredited with the full British Council International Award!
-Building on the work started three years' ago, and our 2017 intermediate, we put together a rigorous action plan to achieve in the areas which we were missing.
+In August 2021 we were re-accredited with the full British Council International Award!
+Building on the work started back in 2016, we put together a rigorous action plan to achieve in the areas which we were missing.
 We needed to participate in collaborative learning with at least three overseas schools over the year- this was an exciting but daunting target!
 However, we were already doing so much to develop global learning in school.

 Over the year, we established firm links with two French schools (Lille and Cannes) and established pen pals for all pupils in Y4,Y5 and Y6.
 Letters were exchanged each term - it was so exciting for the children to receive a hand written letter from their French friend.
 It was also challenging writing the letters in French!